gren-lang/book/src/content/docs/index.md

 Gren has made a very specific set of trade-offs that makes it easy to locate and isolate bugs and side effects.
 These same trade-offs also make the language small in both syntax and concepts.
 This again reduces the necessary time investment to learn the language, and makes it easy for the compiler to provide detailed and helpful error messages.

-These benefits comes at the cost of brevity.
+These benefits come at the cost of brevity.
 There's a chance that other programming languages will allow you to write less code.

 It is our belief that as your program grows in complexity and scope, the trade-offs made by Gren make more and more sense.